atakanaltok/awesome-useful-websites/README.md

 * https://www.freecycle.org/ - Network people who are giving and getting stuff for free in their own Towns.
 Membership is free
 * https://roadtrippers.com/ - Build your route in Roadtrippers and then use our turn-by-turn navigation to lead the way
 * https://www.mountainproject.com/ - Free, Crowd-Sourced Guide to Climbing the World
+* https://welcometomygarden.org/ - Non-profit network of citizens offering free camping spots in their gardens to slow travellers
+* https://www.warmshowers.org/ - Community of bicycle tourists and those who support them

 #### Globetrotting
 * https://randomstreetview.com/ - Travel the streets from home
 * https://virtualvacation.us/ - Travel the world from home
 * https://www.mapcrunch.com/ - Explore the world via Google Street View.
 Teleports you to a random place in the world

 #### Time Zone
 * https://everytimezone.com/ - Visual time zone comparison of countries